-I love to use this knife to cut favorite sandwiches or work on a fresh carrot for decoration.
+I love to use this knife to cut my favorite sandwiches or work on a fresh carrot for decoration.

 This may not be a part of the best knife block set under 50.
 Honing rod comes with high-end sets and makes maintenance very convenient.
-Sharpening the steel blade is essential after every 3 to 4-months.
+Sharpening the steel blade is essential every 3 to 4-months.

 However, honing the blade after 3-4 use will keep the blade razor-sharp by smoothening the micro-knicks on edge.

 Top-rated knife sets from Calphalon or J.A.
-Henckels includes a kitchen shear.
+Henckels include a kitchen shear.
 This is a handy tool that will perform many tasks that are either directly related or indirectly connected with any meal prep.

 You can use a shear to cut any packets, chopping herbs, or breaking down a chicken carcass.

 Diverse content in a knife block set, the better it will suit any kitchen.
 You already know what knives and kitchen tools include in any good block of the knife.
 It is better to get one that comes with all of them.

 However, a diverse set has a higher price tag.
 It will be a tricky task to balance your requirement and budget.
 Interestingly, high-end knife sets like Calphalon or Mercer Culinary have only 5 to 6-items in the block.